Warren8824/XRP-Insight/README.md

    TWITTER_ACCESS_TOKEN_SECRET=your_twitter_access_token_secret
    OPENAI_API_KEY=your_openai_api_key

-   APP_ENV=development # Set this to development/staging/production, more info in 'docs/utils/logger.md'
+   APP_ENV=development # Set this to development/staging/production.
    ```

 5. Update the `config/config.yaml` file with your desired configuration: